-The answer to this question is a resounding no!
-Broken garage door spring replacement is both a complex and dangerous task.
+Broken garage door spring replacement is both a complex and can be a dangerous task.
 This is due to the fact that the springs are under an immense amount of tension.
 It is this tension that gives them their lifting power.
 Without a great deal of expertise, property can be damaged - or scarier still, you or your loved ones can suffer personal injury.
-Always contact a professional garage door repair company when you need garage door spring replacement.
+We recommend contacting a professional garage door repair company when you need garage door spring replacement.

 Call Today 24/7 Same Day Garage Door Services Phoenix Areas and Scottsdale AZ.
 Providing full service 24/7 Emergency New Garage Door Springs Installation & Garage Door Springs Repairs: in Scottsdale, Phoenix, Avondale, Anthem, Chandler, Carefree, Cave Creek, Chandler Fountain Hills, Glendale, Mesa, Paradise Valley, Peoria, Sun City, Surprise & Tempe Arizona.
 We look forward to hearing from you soon!
 602-867-7111